jjonah15/Calculator/README.md

 # Calculator
-Very elementary code for a unaesthetic calculator
+Very elementary code for a calculator